gonzofish/talc/README.md

 ## Using a Template File

-In order to place content into a template, create any HTML document and, where the content should go put a comment with `talc-content` in it:
+In order to place content into a template, create any HTML document and, where the content should go put a comment with `talc:content` in it:

 ```html
 <html>